AizenAngel/EatRoom/README.md

 For emulator just clone project and follow this instructions: https://developer.android.com/studio/run/emulator, and then run the project in Android Studio

-Steps for seting up applicaton on physical device:
+Steps for setting up applicaton on physical device:
 1. Clone project
 2. Run backend on your computer
 3. Connect your phone and computer on same network and set network on computer to privete